jgscott/SDS385/exercises/exercises04.md

 Note: be sensitive to the format of your sparse matrix here.
 It is much more efficient to loop column by column over a column-oriented sparse matrix.
 Similarly, it is much more efficient to loop row by row over a row-oriented sparse matrix.

-### Data input

-The data are stored across multiple files in a format called [SVMlight](http://www.gabormelli.com/RKB/SVMlight_Learning_File_Format), which is a sparse matrix format that's pretty common in machine-learning applications.
-I've provided you with an [R function](../R/read_svmlight_class.R) for reading in these files; it behaves a bit like read.csv or read.table.
-Note: my implementation is in pure R, and provides a good overview of some of R's string manipulation capabilities.
-It makes use of vectorized functions wherever possible, but a pure C++ implementation would no doubt be faster here.

-I've also a give you a [second R script](../R/process_urldata.R) that does three things:
-1) processes all the .svm files
-2) combines the files to form a single features matrix X and response vector Y (coded 0/1, rather than -1/+1)
-3) spits out two binary files, `url_X.rds` and `url_Y.rds`.

-You'll need to modify this script so that it points to the directory where you have saved the data (and the `read_svmlight_class.R` file, on which the script depends).
-You'll also need the `Matrix` and `readr` packages.

-You can read about .rds files [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html).
-The reason for step 3 is that reading data off disk is really slow, especially if that data is stored in some [ASCII-coded, text-based](https://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BitOp/asciiBin.html) format like .csv (or like SVMlight).
-However, if you read the data once and then store it as a binary (serialized) file, it's much faster to read in the second time.
-For example, on my laptop, `process_urldata.R` takes more than 10 minutes to finish running.
-But once the binary files have been created, they take only 10 seconds to load into memory again.
-(See the [Stack Overflow question](http://stackoverflow.com/questions/11981434/file-operation-in-binary-vs-text-mode-performance-concern) here, for example, for some discussion of this point.)

-The ASCII-based formats are certainly more portable, so it's unlikely you'll ever want to delete them after processing.
-But if you intend to read in a data set more than once, you can afford the duplicated storage, and data I/O is a limiting performance factor, then it often pays to store a binary copy of the data too.

-If you're working in Python, there are [handy functions](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_svmlight_file.html) for reading in SVMlight files in scikit-learn.